jupaaso/image-annotator/README.md

 ### Running database tests
 In order to test the database "Flask settings" need to be completed.
 "Database implementation" and "Database population" is not needed for these tests.
 Details about the tests can be found at the comments inside db_test.py.

 Note!
 As there is another test file in this same folder, the resource_test.py, please rename that temporarily as "resource_test_.py so that only db_test.py file is run by pytest.
-Pytest command runs all files with file name starting or ending with test word.
+Pytest command runs all files in folder with file name starting or ending with test word.

 Run the database tests inside "tests"-folder with following command:
 <li>  (.venv) C:\image-annotator>cd tests>